Only1allan/data-analysis-scraper/README.md

-# Hector-Scrapy: Manager Filings and Holdings Scraper
+#Manager Filings and Holdings Scraper

 ## Overview

 **Hector-Scrapy** is a Python-based web scraping tool built using the Scrapy framework.
-It automates the collection of financial data, focusing on fund managers, their filings, and holdings.
-This tool is ideal for financial analysts, researchers, and anyone tracking investment trends and fund manager activities.
+It automates the collection of financial data, focusing on fund managers, their filings, and holdings from the following website. [https://13f.info/](url)

 The scraping logic is divided into three main spiders: